tl-its-umich-edu/kartograafr/README.md

    ```
 The email will appear in the window where you ran the Shell script.

-Alternatively, you can print the email content as part of application's output (without using the mock server) by
+Alternatively, you can print the email content as part of the application's output (without using the mock server) by
 passing the `--printEmail` flag when executing `main.py`.
 ```
 python main.py --email --printEmail